joshuaeckroth/cse230-website/lecture/recursion.markdown

 > **Tortoise:**  I don't precisely know, Achilles, but I would be rather wary
 > of horsing around with these strange pushing and popping liquids.
 Once I had
-> a friend, a Weasel, who did precisely what you suggested---and no one has
+> a friend, a Weasel, who did precisely what you suggested--and no one has
 > heard from him since.

 > **Achilles:** That's unfortunate.
 Can you also carry along the bottle of